How to Make Healthy Korean Pancakes

 And that's that.
 You have your bin dae duk batter ready to go.
 You can store this batter in an air-tight container for up to a few days.

-Once you're ready to make bin dae duk that really should be eaten hot off the pan, heat a little olive or coconut oil over medium heat, then add generous pancake-size dollops of the batter to the pan.
+Once you're ready to make bin dae duk that really should be eaten hot off the pan, heat a little olive or coconut oil over low to medium heat, then add generous pancake-size dollops of the batter to the pan.

 Once you see a bunch of bubbles rise to the surface of the pancakes, give them a flip and cook for another couple of minutes.
 You should use the underside of your spatula to press down on the cooking bin dae duk for at least a few seconds to make sure that the batter and vegetables cook right through.